Part Two: The Traditions

 45 minutes Serves 6 Zen tradition

 Despite its name, goma dofu contains no soy.
 It is made from sesame paste and kuzu starch, cooked slowly until it sets into a silky, quivering block.
-This is one of the signature dishes of shojin ryori, served in temple restaurants in Kyoto, made by hand for centuries.
+This is one of the signature dishes of shojin ryori : temple food that nourishes the meditating body without stimulating it.
+Served in temple restaurants in Kyoto, made by hand for centuries.
 Traditional preparation requires thirty to forty minutes of grinding sesame seeds by hand.
-The grinding is itself the practice: repetitive, meditative, demanding full attention.
+The grinding is itself the somatic practice: repetitive, meditative, demanding full body awareness.

-This dish requires attention but not complexity.
-The stirring is continuous, almost hypnotic.
-Let the rhythm settle you.
-The arm tires, the attention sharpens.
+This dish requires somatic attention but not complexity.
+The stirring is continuous, almost hypnotic : a body practice that trains the same quality of sustained awareness as sitting meditation.
+Let the rhythm settle the nervous system.
+The arm tires, the interoceptive attention sharpens.
 When the mixture pulls away from the sides of the pot, it is ready.

 • 100g white sesame paste (tahini)